lucametehau/BX_Compiler/README.md

 - Functions/Procedures
 - If-Else blocks
 - While, Break, Continue
-- Translates directly to ASM
+- Translates directly to asm
 - Supports comments (`// or /* or #`?)